Thorinair/Avalon-Harmonics/Modules/S&S/README.md

 S&S is a complex module which offers multiple features in a tight 3hp package.

 In its core, it is a sample & hold module with standard input and trigger jacks.
-The input that can be sampled can range from around 10V to -4.5V.
+The input that can be sampled and can range from around 10V to -4.5V.
 If the value is outside this range, it will be clipped but won't damage the module.
 Note that the sampled value will slowly drop down with time towards around -6V, so if sampling 1V/OCT, it is best to use it for shorter notes.

 It can also perform sampling from a built in random source.
 This allows it to be used as a randomizer.
 The random source generally generates values between -2.5V and +2.5V, but can randomly assume any value within the sampleable range.
 Note that in this mode, the module will default to -6V when turned on for the first time.
 Source of the sampled values can be chosen with the top-most switch.